KrKarol/-30-webdev-Challenge/README.md

 # -30-webdev-Challenge from PSD to HTML
-Website creating for webdev challenge #30
+Website created for webdev challenge #30

 More information here: https://www.facebook.com/groups/940002776068923/